Eldorado Brasil Celulose

 9. Sustainability report published within last two years?

-The company has published its latest Sustainability Report 2020.
+The company published its latest Sustainability Report 2021.

 10. Reports through standardised reporting systems?

-The company has prepared its sustainability report 2020 in accordance with Global Reporting Initiative (GRI) Standards.
+The company has published its latest Sustainability Report 2021 which was prepared in accordance with Global Reporting Initiative (GRI) core standard.

 11. Climate risks assessment available?